carpentries-incubator/lc-litsearchr/_episodes/13-developing-and-importing-a-naive-search.md

 ~~~
 {: .language-r}

 There is no output from running this code, however, the Help panel will open up with information about `import_results`, including which arguments it takes.
 We have results saved in a directory (i.e. a folder), so we want to use the directory option rather than the file option, which would be for a single bibliographic file.
-Because the default option for verbose is TRUE, we do not need to specify it in order to have the function print status updates.
+Because the default option for `verbose` is `TRUE`, we do not need to specify it in order to have the function print status updates.
 Status updates are useful for importing results when you have a lot of results and want to make sure the function is working, or for diagnosing errors if the function fails to import a file and you want to know which one.

 ~~~
 naive_import <- import_results(directory="./data/anderson_naive/")